rohan472000/Java-DSA-InterviewPrep/README.md

 # Data Structures and Algorithms in Java

 This is a collection of my implementations of various Data Structures and Algorithms in Java.
-These implementations are intended to help me learn and practice the concepts of Data Structures and Algorithms.
+These implementations are intended to help us learn and practice the concepts of Data Structures and Algorithms.

 <div align="center">
 <img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%rohan472000%2FJava-DSA-InterviewPrep&label=visitors&countColor=%2337d67a&style=for-the-badge&labelStyle=upper" />